 When I lost Diego, I got lost in pain (it still happens some days) and my perception got altered.
 The unbearable “never again” is a global experience.

 Here’s how I would describe it today.
-The heart and mind are caught in the grip of an impossible desire to connect and embrace, the back isn’t able to offer protection, or support, it is exposed and vulnerable and its skin is hypersensitive, breath is suspended, even the sound of crying and the tears seem to contribute to an upward vibrating tension that says: wherevere you are, take me with you.
+The heart and mind are caught in the grip of an impossible desire to connect and embrace, the back is exposed and vulnerable and its skin is hypersensitive, breath is suspended, even weeping and tears seem to contribute to an upward vibrating tension that says: wherevere you are, take me with you.

-It’s not a path I wanted to walk.
-It’s been hard to not just let the vortex carry me away.
+It’s been hard to not just let the vortex carry me.
 I still feel like losing grip and boundaries and sense, some days.

 But in time I have realized that there are moments in which the quality of that cascade of feelings changes.
-When I stop clenching, when I am able to not get lost into the labyrinth of guilt and of what could have been but hasn’t, doors open, on a different dimension.
+When I stop clenching – or, as my therapist recently suggested, when I can be soft with what is – when I am able to not get lost into the labyrinth of guilt and of what could have been but hasn’t, something shifts.
+It mostly happens when I’m in nature, in the mountains, in the woods, or when I watch the sky, stars and clouds (I haven’t been to the sea lately, I am afraid it would be too much).
+It also happens with beautiful images, or poetry, and with music.

-When I am able to open, listen to the silence and stand in the darkness, then, for a moment, I get glimpses into infinite space and limitless possibilities.
+When I am able to open, to be soft especially in my spine, to listen to the silence and stand in the darkness, my heart seems to crack open.
+It still hurts, but for a moment I get glimpses into infinite space and limitless possibilities.
 Loss turns into a half-open door, and if I look through it, I breathe, because in the world I see, everything, including Diego, is, everywhere.

 The Ocean of Silence – Franco Battiato[very approximate translation]